alexisdpc/algo-trading-API/README.md

-# Algorithmic Trading on the Vertex Protocol
+# Algorithmic trading on the Vertex protocol

 In this repository we implement automated trading in the Vertex protocol.\
 Using the Vertex API we automate buy and sell orders in a python script.\